awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-error-notifications.md

 # Error notifications: When Contact Lens can't analyze a contact<a name="contact-lens-error-notifications"></a>

-It's possible that Contact Lens can't analyze a contact file, even though analysis is enabled on the contact flow\.
+It's possible that Contact Lens can't analyze a contact file, even though analysis is enabled on the flow\.
 When this happens, Contact Lens sends error notifications using Amazon EventBridge events\.

 Events are emitted on a best effort basis\.